Before You Submit

 - No entry fee is required.

-- Open to high school students (Grades 9-12), ages 14-18.**
+- Open to high school students (Grades 9-12).

 - One submission per entrant.
-Submissions are final—no revisions to a work will be accepted after submission.
+Submissions are final.
+No revisions to a work will be accepted after submission.

 - All entries must be original works of fiction written by the submitting author.
 Plagiarism or content generated or created by software or artificial intelligence will be disqualified.